-Detailed information about the OPEB plan's fiduciary net position is located in the Trust's financial statements for the fiscal year ended September 30, 2017.
-The supporting actuarial information is included in the GASB Statement No. 74 Report for PEEHIP prepared as of September 30, 2017.
+Detailed information about the OPEB plan's fiduciary net position is located in the Health Care Trust's financial statements for the fiscal years ended September 30, 2018 and 2017.
+The supporting actuarial information is included in the GASB Statement No. 74 Report for PEEHIP prepared as of September 30, 2018 and 2017.
 Additional financial and actuarial information is available at www.rsa-al.gov.